han-yaeger/yaeger-tutorial/docs/interaction-with-hitboxes.md

 a `DynamicCompositeEntity`.

-![Edit](images/edit.png) Create a package `com.github.hanyaeger.tutorial.entities.swordfish`.
+![Edit](images/edit.png) Create a package `com.github.hanyaeger.FishingSimulator.entities.swordfish`.
 In this package create a class `SwordFish` that extends `DynamicCompositeEntity`.
 Implement the methods, but leave them empty for now.
 Delete the previous implementation of the swordfish and replace all usages with the new one.